buildkite/terraform-provider-buildkite/README.md

 provider "buildkite" {
   # Configuration options
   api_token = "token" # can also be set from env: BUILDKITE_API_TOKEN
-  organization = "slug" # can also be set from env: BUILDKITE_ORGANIZATION }
+  organization = "slug" # can also be set from env: BUILDKITE_ORGANIZATION_SLUG }
 ```